timy90022/One-Shot-Object-Detection/README.md

 Before training, set the right directory to save and load the trained models.
 Change the arguments "save_dir" and "load_dir" in trainval_net.py and test_net.py to adapt to your environment.

-In coco dataset, we split it to 4 group.
+In coco dataset, we split it into 4 groups.
 It will train and test different category.
 Just to adjust "*--g*".

-If you want to train part of dataset, try to modify "*--seen*".
+If you want to train parts of the dataset, try to modify "*--seen*".
 When training, use 1 to see train_categories.
 When testing, use 2 to see test_categories.
 If you want to see both, use 3 to seen all categories.

-To train a model with res50 on coco, simply run:
+To train a model with ResNet50 on COCO, simply run

 ```bash
 CUDA_VISIBLE_DEVICES=$GPU_ID python trainval_net.py \